DevelopNumericalLibraryForSupercomputer/GPUTucker/README.md

 <img src="./features/fig_result_gpus.png" width="600" height="400"/>

 * GPUTucker demonstrated a near-linear reduction in runtime as the number of GPUs increased across all datasets.
-* This improvement was particularly noticeable with large factor matrices (i.e., \( J_n = 30 \)), which significantly increased the computational workload.
+* This improvement was particularly noticeable with large factor matrices (i.e., $J_n = 30$), which significantly increased the computational workload.

 ## Example code